solimena/opencv_yolo/README.md

 ## Configuration

 Key parameters are defined as **global variables** in the script for easy customization:

 - **`desired_box_height`**: Target height (in pixels) for the bounding box around the detected person.
 Default: `2600`.
 - **`crop_width`**: Width of the cropped image.
 Default: `1920`.
 - **`crop_height`**: Height of the cropped image.
 Default: `2700`.

-The aspect ratio of the crop is fixed at **3:4**, which is common for portrait images.
+The aspect ratio of the crop is fixed at **3:4**, which is ideal for portrait images.

 ---